lge-robot-navi/Intelligent-Information-Analysis-System-and-Multi-Modal-Dataset/README.md

 * Note that we open our source code used in our surveillance system via GitHub (https://github.com/kyuewang17/SNU_USR_dev).
 In the following sub-sections, the study presents various approaches for each module and results.

-* Various use-cases will be introduced by our recent paper.
+* Various use-cases have been introduced by our recent paper.

   Title: X-MAS: Extremely Large-Scale Multi-Modal Sensor Dataset for Outdoor Surveillance in Real Environments (https://arxiv.org/abs/2212.14574)